rumpkernel/buildrump.sh/README.md

 with other host tools such as `nm`.
 Crosscompilation is documented further below.

-After a successful build, the script will run some simple tests to check that e.g. file systems and the TCP/IP stack work correctly.
+If the command `tests` or `fullbuild` is given, the script will run simple tests to check that e.g. file systems and the TCP/IP stack work correctly.
 If everything was successfully completed, the final output is:

 	[...]